 Bob Johnson died of heart failure on July 6, 1982, in Tacoma.

-In addition to the sources noted in this biography, the author also accessed Johnson’s player file and player questionnaire from the National Baseball Hall of Fame, the Encyclopedia of Minor League Baseball, Retrosheet.org, Baseball-Reference.com, and the SABR Minor Leagues Database, accessed online at Baseball-Reference.com.
+In addition to the sources cited in the Notes, the author also accessed Johnson’s player file and player questionnaire from the National Baseball Hall of Fame, the Encyclopedia of Minor League Baseball, Retrosheet.org, Baseball-Reference.com, and the SABR Minor Leagues Database, accessed online at Baseball-Reference.com.

 1 Roy Johnson reported being “farm born” on his Hall of Fame player questionnaire.
 Other accounts locate the ranch at Spavinaw, Oklahoma, about 24 miles from Pryor.
 Spavinaw itself is the birthplace of Mickey Mantle.
 Bob wrote “on a farm near Pryor, Oklahoma.”